 This foundation programme is aimed at mature students who would like to return to university to study science or engineering.
 Successful completion of the one-year programme guarantees a place on an undergraduate degree programme either in Electronic Engineering, or in the Science faculty.

-Maynooth University honours degree programmes in Engineering are currently accredited by the Institute of Engineers of Ireland (IEI).
+Maynooth University honours degree programmes in Engineering are currently accredited by Engineers Ireland.
 This makes holders of the BE (hons) degree eligible for membership of the institute, while exempting holders from any further written examination on the path to qualifying as a Chartered Engineer.
 In addition honours graduates are also eligible for associate membership of the Institution of Electrical Engineers (AMIEE) in the UK and membership of the Institution of Electrical and Electronic Engineers (MIEEE) in the USA.

-NEW option to take a 4 + 1 year leaving to a Masters in Electronic Engineering
+Option to take a 4 + 1 year graduating with a Masters in Electronic Engineering

-Blending Electronic Engineering and Computer Science - adding intelligence to every day systems and developing robots that can interact with humans and our environment.
+Blending Electronic Engineering and Computer Science, we focus on adding intelligence to every day systems and developing robots that can interact with humans and our environment.
 Through project work, students will explore robotics and intelligent devices and may focus their project work throughout the programme in a specific area of their interest or blend thematic areas.

 Engineering science offers students the possibility of combining the design, problem solving and technical skills of electronic engineering with that of another science subject.